ecmwf-training/c3s-training-submodule-sat-obs-atmos-physics/intro.md

 ![logo](./img/wv-combi_banner.png)

-### Tropospheric Humidity Estimates from Satellite-based Radio Occultation Measurements
+### Tropospheric humidity estimates from satellite-based radio occultation measurements

 In this tutorial we will work with monthly-mean tropospheric humidity data from the Climate Data Store (CDS), demonstrating how the data can be accessed, and inspecting the data to get a quick view on the physical variables available and the data structures used.
 We will also have a closer look at some **_use cases_** that demonstrate a few useful applications and processing steps.
 The use cases include some plotting that will learn you about the humidity data and how it can be visualized.

 ![logo](./img/Humidity_est.png)

-### Cloud Fractional Cover Climatology
+### Cloud fractional cover climatology

 This notebook provides you with an introduction to EUMETSAT's CM SAF **CLARA-A3** dataset available at the [Climate Data Store](https://cds.climate.copernicus.eu/#!/home)(CDS).
 The dataset contains data for Essential Climate Variables (ECVs) _Cloud Properties_ as well as _Surface - and Earth Radiaiton Budget_, while this notebook focuses on **Cloud Fractional Cover** as part of the ECV _Cloud Properties_ available here: [Cloud properties global gridded monthly and daily data from 1982 to present derived from satellite observations](https://cds.climate.copernicus.eu/cdsapp#!/dataset/satellite-cloud-properties?tab=overview).